 St. Joseph's Catholic Church

 St. Joseph's is the Catholic Church serving Bromyard and the surrounding area.
-The church is served by the Benedictine Monks of Belmont Abbey, Hereford.

 Thank you for taking time to find out about us.
 We hope you find the information useful.

 ‘Pax Intrantibus’ (Peace to all who come in).
 In that spirit of Saint Benedict’s Rule we welcome all to this web site.

 In 1908 Father Denys Matthieu, a French Benedictine Monk, came to Bromyard, having been twenty years at Buckfast Abbey.
 He was a very accomplished, resourceful Monk, a splendid linguist, proficient painter in oils, made all his own clothes, vestments and even his sabots.
 There was no Catholic Church in Bromyard at that time, Mass was celebrated in the homes of local Catholics.

 Father Denys set about building a Church and a site in Frog Lane was chosen.
 It involved much hard work and combined effort.
 Father Denys gave lessons in French and Painting to help purchase building materials.
 He himself designed the Church, and building was begun in 1913.

 On Easter Day 1914 Mass and Benediction were celebrated in the new Church, dedicated to Saint Joseph.
 Later a room was added to the back where Whist Drives were held to raise funds.

 The first wedding recorded in the Marriage Register was that of Terence James MacSwiney to Muriel Murphy in June 1917.
 McSwiney was a founder member of the IRA and one time Lord Mayor of Cork.
 Tradition has it that on arrival at the Church from Worcester Gaol, flanked by Prison Officers, he threw off his great-coat to reveal full IRA uniform.